 The Medium-Term Expenditure Framework (MTEF) is one of the most important reforms of the budgetary process that the Government introduced.
 The MTEF is a transparent planning and budget formulation process within which the Cabinet and central agencies establish credible contracts for allocating public resources to their strategic priorities while ensuring overall fiscal discipline.
-It sets out three-year spending plans of the national and provincial governments and aims to ensure that budgets reflect Government's social and economic priorities and give substance to Government's reconstruction and development commitments.
+It sets out three-year spending plans of the national and provincial government's social and economic priorities and give substance to Government's reconstruction and development commitments.